guitarvydas/play/kai/obsidian-thoughts.md

 Canvas
-- I don't think that an infinite canvas is a useful idea -- I want some kinf of layering
+- I don't think that an infinite canvas is a useful idea -- I want some kind of layering

 ---

-experimented with using Objsidian to create `REAMDE.md` for projects
+Experiments in creating `README.md` files
-- too much work to coordianate multiple vaults
+- experimented with using Objsidian to create `REAMDE.md` for projects -- too much work to coordianate multiple vaults

 ---